How to prepare for your outdoor family photoshoot in London

-Natural outdoor family photography in London - how to prepare for your family session.
+Natural outdoor family photography London - how to prepare for your family session.

 Real moments matter — and I’m here to help you feel ready for them.

 Booking a family photoshoot in London is such a special chance to slow down and really be together.
-Richmond Park is one of my favourite places for this — full of space, wildlife, and endless corners to explore.
 But I know that with children, nothing ever feels entirely predictable, which is why a little preparation makes all the difference.

-Here are my tips to help you prepare for a relaxed and joyful outdoor family photoshoot in Richmond Park (or anywhere else in London).
+Here are my tips to help you prepare for a relaxed and fun outdoor family photoshoot in Richmond Park, my favourite outdoor location to shoot (or anywhere else in London).

 The most flattering light is usually in the first couple of hours after sunrise or the last two hours before sunset — that soft golden glow that makes a session feel magical.